Iretha/design-patterns/src/com/smdev/structural/structural.md

 * [Adapter (GoF)](/design-patterns/structural/adapter)

-Designed to make two incompatible types compatible without changing their existing code or extending their functionality
+Designed to make two incompatible types compatible without changing their existing code

 * [Bridge (GoF)](/design-patterns/structural/bridge)

-Designed to separate object abstraction from the implementation
+Designed to separate object abstraction from the implementation, so that you can change implementation without affecting the rest of the code

 * [Composite (GoF)](/design-patterns/structural/composite)